t-core-one/odoo-docs/content/applications/websites/ecommerce/checkout_payment_shipping/checkout.rst

   Wishlist` option is then enabled by default in the website editor.

 .. note::
-   - If a :doc:`fiscal position </applications/finance/fiscal_localizations>` is detected automatically,
-     the product tax is determined based on the customer's IP address.
+   - If a fiscal position is detected automatically, the product tax is determined based on the customer's IP address.
    - If the installed :doc:`payment provider </applications/finance/payment_providers>` supports
      :ref:`express checkout <payment_providers/express_checkout>`, a dedicated button is displayed,